ufal/npfl139/tasks/lunar_lander.md

 - `expert_trajectory(seed=None) → trajectory`: This method generates one expert
   trajectory, where `trajectory` is a list of triples _(state, action, reward)_, where the _action_ and _reward_ is `None` when reaching the terminal state.
+  If a `seed` is given, the expert trajectory random generator is reset before generating the trajectory.

   You **cannot** change the implementation of this method or use its internals in any other way than just calling `expert_trajectory()`.
 Furthermore,